angr/angr-doc/states.md

 print "The stack pointer starts out as:", s.reg_expr('sp')

 # and the temps, although these are currently empty
-print "This will throw an except because there is no VEX temp t0, yet:", s.tmp_expr(0)
+print "This will throw an exception because there is no VEX temp t0, yet:", s.tmp_expr(0)
 ```

 ## Accessing Data